dl754/Monte-Carlo-Simulation--Optimal-Production-Level/README.md

 ## Background

-Your business analyst forecasts that the demand for Product X is normally distributed with a mean of 150 and a standard deviation of 20.
+Your business analyst forecasts that the demand for TwoPlus Earbuds X is normally distributed with a mean of 150 and a standard deviation of 20.
 The total cost of manufacturing and logistics for each unit is $28.50, and you sell the earbuds at a retail price of $150.00.
 Any earbuds not sold within one month need to be disposed of in an environmentally sustainable way, which will cost the company $8.50 per unit

 * Mean = 150
 * Stdve = 20